gfossung/terraform-aws-db-instance/README.md

 This module can be used to create database instances in the AWS cloud.

-To use this modul to do this:
+To use this module to do this:

 To use this module, add the code below to your terraform code: